 04.07 ROP Baseline Inspection Procedure Leads

-ROP program execution data as it relates to baseline IP as described in IMC 0307, Appendix B, “Reactor Oversight Process Self-Assessment Baseline Inspection Program Monitoring and Comprehensive Review,” and act as appropriate to address any identified issues.
+Monitor ROP program execution data as it relates to all assigned baseline IPs as described in IMC 0307, Appendix B, “Reactor Oversight Process Self-Assessment Baseline Inspection Program Monitoring and Comprehensive Review,” and act as appropriate to address any identified issues.

 Participate and/or provide support or subject matter expertise and input to the baseline inspection program review every 5th year.